-Set your Node.js Run Configuration to record V8 profiling information:
+In your Node.js Run Configuration, enable recording V8 profiling information:

-Click Run to start your application, and run the scenario that you would like to investigate.
+Click the green run icon to start your application, and run the scenario that you want to investigate.

-After the application execution is finished, the CPU profile will be opened in the V8 Profiling tool window.
+After the application execution is finished, WebStorm opens the CPU profile in the V8 Profiling tool window.

 Explore call trees